-- (a) full-time supervised education for pupils of compulsory school age (construed in accordance with section 8 of the Education Act (1996), which gives pupils experience in linguistic, mathematical, scientific, technological, human and social, physical and aesthetic and creative education; - (b) that pupils acquire speaking, listening, literacy and numeracy skills; - (c) personal, social, health and economic education which: - (i) reflects the school's aim and ethos; and - (ii) encourages respect for other people, paying particular regard to the protected - characteristics set out in the 2010 Act(a); - (d) for pupils receiving secondary education, access to accurate, up-to-date careers guidance that- - (i) is presented in an impartial manner;

-(ii) enables them to make informed choices about a broad range of career options; and where the school has pupils below compulsory school age, a programme of activities which is appropriate to their educational needs in relation to personal, social, emotional and physical development and communication and language skills;
+- (a) full-time supervised education for pupils of compulsory school age (construed in accordance with section 8 of the Education Act (1996), which gives pupils experience in linguistic, mathematical, scientific, technological, human and social, physical and aesthetic and creative education: - (b) that pupils acquire speaking, listening, literacy and numeracy skills; - (c) personal, social, health and economic education which: - (i) reflects the school's aim and ethos; and - (ii) encourages respect for other people, paying particular regard to the protected characteristics set out in the 2010 Act(a); - (d) for pupils receiving secondary education, access to accurate, up-to-date careers guidance that- - (i) is presented in an impartial manner; - (ii) enables them to make informed choices about a broad range of career options; and - (iii) helps to encourage them to fulfil their potential.
+The school has a separate careers guidance policy. - where the school has pupils below compulsory school age, a programme of activities which is appropriate to their educational needs in relation to personal, social, emotional and physical development and communication and language skills;